Wagner puts home win streak on the line against Merrimack - WTOP News

 Staten Island, New York; Thursday, 7 p.m.
 EST

-BOTTOM LINE: Wagner will try to keep its three-game home win streak alive when the Seahawks face Merrimack.
+BOTTOM LINE: Wagner hosts Merrimack aiming to continue its three-game home winning streak.

-The Warriors have gone 4-2 against NEC opponents.
+The Warriors are 4-2 against NEC opponents.
 Merrimack is 3-8 against opponents with a winning record.

 Wagner is shooting 39.5% from the field this season, 2.6 percentage points lower than the 42.1% Merrimack allows to opponents.
-Merrimack averages 7.0 made 3-pointers per game this season, 0.4 more makes per game than Wagner allows.
+Merrimack has shot at a 43.6% clip from the field this season, 1.2 percentage points higher than the 42.4% shooting opponents of Wagner have averaged.

-TOP PERFORMERS: Melvin Council Jr. is shooting 38.8% and averaging 14.3 points for the Seahawks.
+TOP PERFORMERS: Melvin Council Jr. is averaging 14.3 points, 5.5 rebounds, 3.6 assists and 1.5 steals for the Seahawks.
+Tahron Allen is averaging 11.3 points and 5.1 rebounds over the past 10 games for Wagner.

-Jordan Derkack is averaging 17 points, 6.2 rebounds, 3.8 assists and 2.2 steals for the Warriors.
+Jordan Derkack is shooting 50.7% and averaging 17.0 points for the Warriors.
+Devon Savage is averaging 11.4 points over the last 10 games for Merrimack.

 LAST 10 GAMES: Seahawks: 6-4, averaging 67.2 points, 35.3 rebounds, 14.9 assists, 6.2 steals and 2.1 blocks per game while shooting 42.6% from the field.
 Their opponents have averaged 61.0 points per game.